Lugriz/pdfmake-wrapper/README.md

 ---

+> [!IMPORTANT]
+> This library is no longer maintained, use pdfmake instead.

 Go to the new documentation website **[pdfmakewrapper.org](https://pdfmakewrapper.org)**.
 You can check pdf examples from the original pdfmake repository [here](https://github.com/bpampuch/pdfmake/blob/master/examples/).

 ## Contribution